akka/akka-management/docs/src/main/paradox/bootstrap/details.md

 ![project structure](../images/bootstrap-forming-cluster.png)

 Cluster Bootstrap will always attempt to join an existing cluster if possible.
-However if no contact points are found during service discovery, a new cluster will be formed.
+However if no contact points are found during service discovery, a new cluster will be formed by default.
 A setting is provided, `akka.management.cluster.bootstrap.new-cluster-enabled` that can be disabled to only allow the node to join existing clusters (Case 2 below).
 This can be used to provide additional safety during the typical deployment, even when scaling out an initial deployment, as it is relatively rare that no cluster exists.

 * On initial deployment use the default `akka.management.cluster.bootstrap.new-cluster-enabled=on`